-The Witch of Underwillow and Death in the Cornfields – Two excellent adventures by Merric Blackman, a prolific reviewer of Guild products and official products.
+The Witch of Underwillow and Death in the Cornfields – Two excellent and cheap adventures by Merric Blackman, a prolific reviewer of Guild products and official products.
 Merric has great insights into all aspects of RPGs.
 It is fantastic to see him publish these fun adventures.
 Just 75 cents for Death in the Cornfields!!!

 The Champions of Crown City and The Monologue Mechanic – Richard Malena-Webber is a fantastic game designer who also is co-anchor of the Going Last gaming podcast, where he has a DM’s Guild Masterpiece segment.
 He also runs Atomic Game Theory, where he breaks down how games work.
 It is therefore no surprise to see him devise an awesome mechanic for rewarding players who listen to the villain’s monologue and then an adventure that both uses that mechanic and drenches us in the campy fantasy genre of films and novels such as The Princess Bride.
 Recommended!

 But, wait… in 2019 I have to add the Uncaged series, where Ashley Warren helmed a collection of adventures subverting tropes around female mythological creatures.
 Incredible value!